ArshadChowdhury/click-fit-ecommerce/README.md

 # Click Fit

 ## Here's a glimpse of the app -

 ![image](https://github.com/ArshadChowdhury/click-fit-frontend/assets/86738490/462e8d0f-cb00-461c-8e50-95a898ff55f1)

 ## Getting Started Locally

+After cloning the project, make sure you have nodejs installed on your computer,

-First, install the needed packages from npm by running:
+Then install the needed packages from npm by running:

 ```bash
 npm install